CSCfi/beacon-network/docs/configuration.rst

 will contact all of the listed ``url`` keys, which should point to ``/services`` endpoint at registries.
 If the aggregator is registered as a service at the registry, the ``serviceKey`` from the registration response can be put into the ``key`` key, which allows the registry to call the ``DELETE /cache`` endpoint at the aggregator to remove the cached list of beacons from the aggregator.
-This forces the aggregator to request a new up-to-date list of beacons from the registry.
+This triggers the aggregator to request a new up-to-date list of beacons from the registry.
 This can be useful to let the aggregator know about changes in the registry's service catalogue.

 .. literalinclude:: ../aggregator/config/registries.json